quinncerino/Web-Scraping-Project/README.md

 This is an interactive quote-guessing simulation.
 When given a quote, can you guess who said it, word for word?

-This project was developed using web scraping, SQL, Streamlit, and HTML elements
+This project was developed using web scraping, SQL, Streamlit, and HTML/CSS elements